MariuszRossa/WebApplicationSample1/README.md

 # WebApplicationSample1

+Sample,
+to do:
+encryption,
-Sample, to do encryption, password with salt
+password with salt